 - Creating an Inclusive University Community (e.g., classes, workplace, campus) Defining a "safe" workplace climate, differentiating tolerance versus acceptance, curriculum models, affinity groups, etc.

 - Building Bridges beyond Campus (e.g., urban and rural communities, schools, businesses) Establishing mutual trust, collaborative initiatives, programs, or performances, consultation practices, community engagement, advocacy campaigns, etc.

 The Diversity Board MLK Day of Service Chair participants in an annual breakfast presentation followed by a March to the Ogden Pavilion where a keynote speaker presents on a selected topic to inspire, encourage and educate our campus and community about the value and legacy of Dr. King’s speech.
 This partnership is with the NAACP Branch of Northern Utah, the Center for Diversity & Unity and the Marshall White Center.
 This event is free although donations are collected.
-We will see you on Monday, January 21, 2013!
-Check back for updates.

 The United States Congress established the Days of Remembrance as our nation’s annual commemoration of the Holocaust, held in April of each year.
 The Center for Diversity and Unity is responsible for planning the Days of Remembrance, and for encouraging and sponsoring appropriate observances throughout the campus.
 Campus partners include the Assistant to the President for Diversity and the Office of Affirmative Action and Equal Opportunity.
 Each year the CDU follows the theme set out by the United States Holocaust Memorial Museum in an effort to provide a consistent message that we will not forget.